 Accrued Revenue Example and Journal Entries

-So that is all of the accounting theory and concepts out of the way, its time to move onto the debits and credits with some journal entries.
-The fun part of accounting.
+So that is all of the accounting theory and concepts out of the way; it’s time to move on with the debits and credits with some journal entries—the fun part of accounting.

 ABC Ltd has a year-end balance date of 31 March.
-As part of its financial management it holds a number of liquid investments, mainly term deposits (or certificates of deposit).
-On March 21 a new deposit was made for $250,000 paying a generous 5 per cent per annum.
-This is a 30 day deposit, maturing on April 20.
-Because of the sums involved the interest earnings on these deposits are accrued for as at balance date.
+As part of its financial management, it holds several liquid investments, mainly term deposits (or certificates of deposit).
+On March 21, a new deposit was made for $250,000, paying a generous 5 per cent per annum.
+This is a 30-day deposit, maturing on April 20.
+Because of the sums involved, the interest earnings on these deposits are accrued as of the balance date.

-So we have to do a few workings to get the number we are after, which is what is the earnings for the 10 days from March 21 (the day the deposit was entered into) to March 31 (balance date).
+So we have to do a few workings to get the number we are after, which is the earnings for the ten days from March 21 (the day we entered into the deposit) to March 31 (balance date):

 ($250,000 x 5%) / 365 days x 10 days = $342

-We can now recognise the interest earnings for the 10 days as at 31 March:
+We can now recognise the interest earnings for the ten days as of 31 March:

 |31 March||Accrued Interest||$342|||

-The debit creates the accrued interest asset account, ie money they are entitled to receive under the contract but have not.
-While the credit increases the interest revenue account balance for the year.
+The debit creates the accrued interest asset account, i.e. money they are entitled to receive under the contract but have not.
+At the same time, the credit increases the interest revenue account balance for the year.

-Balance day adjustments like this are normally revered in accounting systems after date so that doubling up of amounts are avoided later on.
+Balance day adjustments like this are typically reversed in accounting systems after the date – the doubling up of amounts are avoided later.
 It keeps the system much cleaner going forward.
-So before the interest is recognised on April 20 we would do the following reversal journal entry:
+So before the interest is recognised on April 20, we would do the following reversal journal entry:

 |31 March||Interest Revenue||$342|||

-And then on April 20 when the deposit matures and ABC receives the interest earnings the following journal would be entered:
+And then, on April 20, when the deposit matures, and ABC receives the interest earnings, ABC would enter the following journal:

-You can see that net effect of the credit to interest revenue of $1,027 less the interest revenue debit (from the reversal journal entry) of $342, we end up with net interest revenue recognised in April of $685.
+You can see that the net effect of the credit to interest revenue of $1,027 is less the interest revenue debit (from the reversal journal entry) of $342.
+We end up with net interest revenue recognised in April of $685.

-Of course this ignores what ABC does with the $250,000 on maturity in April, which might be roll it over into a new 30 deposit.
-And at the end of April ABC might perform the same accrual entry as we have done here for its internal management accounts.
+Of course, this ignores what ABC does with the $250,000 on maturity in April, which might roll over into a new 30-day deposit.
+And at the end of April, ABC might perform the same accrual entry as we have done here for its internal management accounts.

-In today’s tutorial we covered what accrued revenue was, why we classify it as a current asset and then worked through a simple example recognising interest earnings before we received them.
+Today’s tutorial covered accrued revenue and why we classify it as a current asset.
+We then worked through a simple example of recognising interest earnings before receiving them in the following month.
 We hope this has helped your understanding.
-If you have any questions from this or any of our material please get in touch or drop us a question using our ask a question page.
+If you have any questions from this or any of our material, please get in touch or drop us a question using our ask a question page.